[Growing A Beard] For The First Time

 Get both.
 I like to use both, but if you’re on a budget then I’d recommend a beard brush as this works great for both short and long beards.
 However, if you’re ‘mou-stashing’ the cash, then having both in your grooming collection would be better as the comb is better for definition.

-I personally use a Kent comb.
-You can definitely tell the difference between a Kent comb and your standard crap from Tesco.
-This comb will glide through your beard like a hot knife through butter and for me, it’s a bonus that it’s quintessentially British.
+I personally use a Twisted Moustache handmade walnut beard comb.
+You can definitely tell the difference between a handmade comb and your standard crap from Tesco.
+This comb will glide through your beard like a hot knife through butter and for me, it’s a bonus that it’s completely handmade using locally sourced walnut.

 What else do I need?